OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Conclusion

 \section{Conclusion}

 This comprehensive study advances spatial data infrastructures and urban data science by introducing a novel framework, OpenFACADES, which leverages volunteered geographic information to enrich building profiles on a global scale using street-level imagery and multimodal large language models.
 We harvest multimodal crowdsourced data and apply isovist analysis, object detection, and a tailored reprojection method to geolocate and acquire holistic building images, thereby establishing a comprehensive global building image dataset.
-A selection of this open dataset is then utilized for fine-tuning large vision-language models (VLMs), enabling large-scale enrichment of building profiles through multi-attribute prediction (e.g., material, function) and open-vocabulary captioning.
+A selection of this open dataset is then utilized for fine-tuning VLMs, enabling large-scale enrichment of building profiles through multi-attribute prediction and open-vocabulary captioning.
+This framework provides a scalable solution for capturing multi-dimensional fine-grained architectural details and urban morphological characteristics.

-Our findings demonstrate that VLMs outperform conventional CNN-based models and zero-shot GPT-4o baselines in predicting building attributes while generating linguistically grounded descriptions.
-This methodological advancement has enabled the creation of a large-scale dataset covering half a million buildings across seven global cities, addressing critical gaps in building data availability for urban analytics.
-By bridging the limitations of existing datasets, this framework provides a scalable solution for capturing multi-dimensional fine-grained architectural details and urban morphological characteristics.
+Our findings also demonstrate that VLMs generally outperform conventional CNN-based models and zero-shot GPT-4o baselines in predicting building attributes while generating linguistically grounded descriptions.
+This methodological advancement has enabled the creation of a large-scale dataset covering half a million buildings across seven global cities.
 The enriched dataset further facilitates a more nuanced and expansive exploration of urban environments, with potential applications in energy modeling, risk assessment, and sustainable development.

 Beyond its immediate applications, we envision this framework as a foundation for comprehensive building profiling, capturing not only physical attributes but also the socio-economic and cultural narratives embedded within the built environment.
 This advancement has significant implications for urban research, including large-scale built environment analysis, building simulation, and policy-driven planning strategies.